-A competitive advantage is an attribute that enables a company to outperform its competitors.
-This allows a company to achieve superior margins compared to its competition and generates value for the company and its shareholders.
+Competitive advantage refers to the ways that a company can produce goods or deliver services better than its competitors.
+It allows a company to achieve superior margins and generate value for the company and its shareholders.

 Examples of Competitive Advantage

-- Access to natural resources that are restricted from competitors
+Access to natural resources not available to competitors

-Before a competitive advantage can be established, it is important to know the:
+For a competitive advantage to be established, it is important to know the following:

-There are three strategies for establishing a competitive advantage: Cost Leadership, Differentiation, and Focus (Cost-focus and Differentiation-focus).
+Michael Porter, the famous Harvard Business School professor, identified three strategies for establishing a competitive advantage: Cost Leadership, Differentiation, and Focus (which includes both Cost Focus and Differentiation Focus).

 1. Cost Leadership

-- Cost-focus: Lowest-cost producer in a narrow market segment
+Cost Focus: Lowest-cost producer in a concentrated market segment

 Competitive Advantage in the Marketplace